From a life of chance, to a life of choice.

 Hi, I'm Dharmendra.

-Life experimenter, solo traveler, perpetual learner—and currently a data scientist.
+Explorer, solo traveler, perpetual learner—and a data scientist.

 I was born in Calcutta, India — the City of Joy.